gitlabhq/gitlabhq/doc/administration/maven_packages.md

       ##
       #'host' => 's3.amazonaws.com',
       #'aws_signature_version' => 4             # For creation of signed URLs.
 Set to 2 if provider does not support v4.
-      #'endpoint' => 'https://s3.amazonaws.com' # Useful for S3-compliant services such as DigitalOcean Spaces
+      #'endpoint' => 'https://s3.amazonaws.com' # Useful for S3-compliant services such as DigitalOcean Spaces.
-      #'path_style' => false                    # If true, use 'host/bucket_name/object' instead of 'bucket_name.host/object'
+      #'path_style' => false                    # If true, use 'host/bucket_name/object' instead of 'bucket_name.host/object'.
     }
     ```